 In addition, it is the ryokan that many high-profile writers and great historical figures in the past loved!

-Important: Keep in mind that the building renovated is of hundreds of years old and may not be soundproof.
+Important: Keep in mind that the building was renovated from one that is hundreds of years old and may not be soundproof.
 So please try to keep quiet during the night so other guests can have a pleasant time at the ryokan.

 ☛ Reserve as early as possible as the ryokan is very popular.